jp899/jp899_7_19062021/README.md

 ```

 Then specify the value you want for all the variables listed.
-**For a quick test of this project, you can only set DB_USER and DB_PASSWORD**, and leave the other variables whith the default values.
+**For a quick test of this project, you can only set DB_USER and DB_PASSWORD**, and leave the other variables with the default values.

 #### Install and launch
 ```